TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed Design: Sensors and Battery Pack.md

 * Considerably more work would have to be placed in configuring and assembling the packs into the required 10s4p configuration required.

 * This solution requires its own insulation for the cells.

+Generic Battery Pack from Enepaq

+<h4>Pros</h4>

+* No quote needed for purchasing

+* Same product as the molicel battery packs but with a different cell.

+<h4>Cons</h4>

+* Older model batteries, requires more modules and has weaker preformance.

+* Vastly more expensive, over $40,000 for the battery packs alone.

 <h2>References</h2>